Book a demo

 While data lakes and data warehouses are often mistaken as opposites, essentially they solve the same problem - that is; where do I store all my data in a way that is safe and accessible?
 Nonetheless, they do have different structures and support different formats that, in turn, inform how and in what scenario they are best used.

 Because data warehouses are specifically designed to hold structured, processed data, data analysis tends to be much faster.
-They also support SQL queries which, again, means faster analysis.
+They also support SQL queries, which, again, means faster analysis.
 As such, in most scenarios, a data warehouse would contain the critical information needed to answer key business questions and be used for fast efficient analysis.

 However, data warehouses tend to be less flexible than data lakes.
 This is because they demand that all the data be processed and structured before it can be stored there.
 A data lake, on the other hand, can be more flexible since it can accommodate both structured and unstructured data.
 But, precisely because it is not necessarily all structured uniformly, this makes analysis much more difficult since not all the data will necessarily be consistently structured.